eopit/vscode-config/README.md

  "extends" : "airbnb-base"
 }
 ```
-* Then open the extension page with **Ctrl + Shift + x** then search for EsLint and download the recommended extension then restart vsCode.
+* Then open the extension page with **Ctrl + Shift + X** then search for EsLint and download the recommended extension then restart vsCode.

 ### Settings.json
 * Type Ctrl + Shift + P then type **Open Settings (JSON)**